peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 ---

 I come across a lot of React-Redux apps where components, action creators, and reducers are tested separately using unit tests.
 Does this sound familiar?
 It shouldn’t come as a surprise that a lot of teams follow this approach since it’s what’s described in the [Redux docs](https://redux.js.org/recipes/writing-tests).

-In this post I'll demonstrate why this method alone is insufficient when it comes to ensuring the stability of your application.
+In this post I'll demonstrate why this method is insufficient when it comes to ensuring the stability of your application.
 I'll also show you a better way to test your React-Redux app that will give you confidence deploying it to production.

 ### Testing Atoms